w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 payment to execute any subsequent instructions within the XCM.

 Fees are generally dependent on several factors within the `XcmConfig`.
-For example, the barrier may negate any fees be paid at all.
+For example, the barrier may negate any fees to be paid at all.

 Before any XCM is sent, and if the destination chain’s barrier requires it, a `BuyExecution` instruction is used to buy the necessary weight for the XCM.
 XCM fee calculation is handled by the